knolleary/node-red-workshop-photobooth/docs/part1/installing-nodes.md

 ### Command-line

-To install on the command-line, switch to the Node-RED user directory, `~/.node-red` by default, and run the appropriate `npm install` command.
+To install on the command-line, switch to the Node-RED user directory and run the appropriate `npm install` command.
 For example:

 ```
 npm install node-red-node-random
 ```

+!!! note "Node-RED User Directory"
+    By default, Node-RED creates a directory called `.node-red` in the user's home directory.
+As it starts with a `.` it may be hidden from view by your file browser.

+      As mentioned in the [Install](install.md) section, Node-RED logs the full path to the user directory when it starts up.
+If in doubt, check what it says.

 !!! note
     Some nodes will have external dependencies that cannot be automatically